JoeruCodes/RivetVM/starks-v2/r2vm/README.md

 ## Citation

-Some approaches of this simulator are described in [our paper](https://carrv.github.io/2020/papers/CARRV2020_paper_6_Guo.pdf).
+Some approaches of this simulator are described in [our paper](https:

 If you would like to cite this work, you may cite as
 > Xuan Guo and Robert Mullins.
 2020.
 Accelerate Cycle-Level Full-System Simulation of Multi-Core RISC-V Systems with Binary Translation.
 In *Fourth Workshop on Computer Architecture Research with RISC-V*